 With a beer selection that numbers in the hundreds (maybe even thousands; I’ve never taken the time to count), there’s literally something for everyone.
 They also have a selection of other drinks and snacks, hence you could easily spend a significant portion of your night here.

 On warm summer evenings, however, my preference is to grab something to drink and head over to Günthersburg Park, which is right across the street.
-Bergerstr., which is similarly just a stones throw away, is easily accessed once you’re ready for the more standard bar scene.
+From late July through the beginning of August, the Stoffelfest (program here) is going on in the park, so it’s great to stop at Kiosk 45 beforehand.